SickGear/SickGear.Docker/README.md

 ```
 where volumes `/incoming` and `/tv` are mounted to use external data with SickGear.

-However, a far better example of running image:develop as a user is:
+However, a far better example of running image:dev as a user is:
 ```
 docker run \
   --name=sickgear \